Git Workflow#

 Warning

 Do not create a fix/xxx branch from a develop/feature_name branch.
-Always branch from develop to ensure fixes are correctly propagated.
+Always branch from develop or release to ensure fixes are correctly propagated.

 # Incorrect: